phalcon-orphanage/docs/es/reference/models.rst

     <?php

     $robot = Robots::findFirst();
-    $robot->robotsParts; // all the related records in RobotsParts
+    $robot->robotsParts; // All the related records in RobotsParts

 Also, you can use a magic getter: